kyjohnso/skysplat.org/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Make your changes and test locally
+3. Make your changes and test locally with `zola serve`
 4. Commit with clear messages: `git commit -m "Add: new feature description"`
 5. Push to your fork: `git push origin feature/your-feature`
 6. Create a Pull Request